Baptiste-Lecoutre/pokeemerald-expansion/README.md

     - Route 121, same trigger as aqua grunts, he cuts the tree and comes to fight
     - Victory Road, double battle with Wally
 - Add Z crystals
+- Give access to islands:
+    - Eon ticket given by rematching the rival in route 103 in IE (southern island, lati@s)
+    - Old sea map is found in abandonned ship (faraway island, mew)
+    - mystic ticket is given by cynthia in mosdeep (navel rock, hooh lugia)
+    - aurora ticket is given by steven in meteorfalls (birth island, deoxys)
 - Add legendary events
     - Gen1:
         - Articuno in Shoal Cave